cons00000/Project-lung-cancer/README.md

 ### Prerequisites
 - Python 3.8+
+- Create two separate environments for Data_preparation and Segmentation
-- Required packages listed in `requirements.txt`
+- Environment for Data_preparation : download the packages listed in `requirements.txt`
+- Environment for Segmentation : create a conda environment and download the packages listed in `requirements.sh`

 ### Getting Started
 1. Clone this repository